-Making animated GIFs from videos shouldn’t be neither stressful nor take a lot of your time.
-In my previous article we saw how to do just this using PotPlayer’s GIF recording feature.
+Making an animated GIF from a video shouldn’t be stressful nor take a lot of your time.
+In my previous article, we saw how to do just this using PotPlayer’s GIF recording feature.

-Capture Playing Video to Animated GIF using GOM Player
+Capture Video to Animated GIF using GOM Player

-4. Press CTRL+SHIFT+C to start recording the GIF.
-Press the same key combination to stop the recording.
+- Press CTRL+SHIFT+C to start recording the GIF.
+Play the video and when you’re done press the same key combination to stop the recording.

 Configuring the Animated GIF Output